The authoritative report on US rent data

 Why our research is different

+The National Multifamily Housing Council is the gold-standard citation for industry-scale figures: total apartment universe, total renter population, national vacancy.
 Zillow's ZORI is a statistical model estimating market-wide rents.
 RentCafe's public charts pull from Yardi industry indices that smooth away month-to-month movement.
-Our reports publish the raw asking-price distribution from 12,485 live listings, including the tails, gaps, and outliers that indices hide.
+Our reports publish the raw asking-price distribution from 90,104 live listings, including the tails, gaps, and outliers those sources collapse into a single number.